TitoSniberb/App-calendario-con-gestion-de-eventos-PUBLICO/README.md

 This is an agenda made for the company Consultia Travel.

 # Demo

+### I highly recommend watching the youtube demo as it's deployed on an android phone rathen than on the emulator.

 https://www.youtube.com/watch?v=b-h6zYijcTU

 At first I started doing it with React Native(my favourite framework) but later on we decided to continue with Ionic, so the React version of the app is not completly finished.

 ### App start